daeullee12/wavelet/README.md

 ## Notes

 - Ensure that the input image is in a supported format.
-- The kernel size must be a power of two for correct processing.
+- Ensure that the imput image size to be square.
+- Levels for Haar and Daubechies should be less than or equal to log2(width)